hellochick/PSPNet-tensorflow/README.md

 # PSPNet_tensorflow
+## Important
+Code is fine for inference.
+However, the training code is just for reference and might be only used for fine-tuning.
+If you want to train from scratch, you need to implement the Synchronize BN layer first to do large batch-size training (as described in the paper).
+It seems that this [repo](https://github.com/holyseven/PSPNet-TF-Reproduce) has reproduced it, you can take a look on it.

 ## Introduction
   This is an implementation of PSPNet in TensorFlow for semantic segmentation on the [cityscapes](https://www.cityscapes-dataset.com/) dataset.
 We first convert weight from [Original Code](https://github.com/hszhao/PSPNet) by using [caffe-tensorflow](https://github.com/ethereon/caffe-tensorflow) framework.